What Is a Data Engineer?: A Guide to This In-Demand Career

 ETL (extract, transform, and load) systems: ETL is the process by which you’ll move data from databases and other sources into a single repository, like a data warehouse.
 Common ETL tools include Xplenty, Stitch, Alooma, and Talend.

 Data storage: Some types of data should be stored differently, especially in big data.
-As you design data solutions for a company, you’ll want to know when to use a data lake versus a data warehouse, for example.
+As you design data solutions for a company, you’ll want to know when to use a data lake versus a data warehouse.

 Automation and scripting.
-Automation is a necessary part of working with big data simply because organisations can collect so much information.
+Automation is necessary to work with big data simply because organisations can collect so much information.
 You should be able to write scripts to automate repetitive tasks.

 Data analytics and business intelligence systems: Implementing operational system data flows.